HomeGrower/rims-toolbox/README.md

    **Note**: Admin user is automatically created during seeding.

+**Initial Database Setup:**
+The setup script only creates the admin user (admin@rims.live / kaffeistkalt14).
+To load full data:
+1. Login to admin panel: http://localhost:8080/admin
+2. Navigate to System → Backups
+3. Upload a database backup (.sql or .zip file)
+4. The system will restore the database and ensure the admin user exists

 **Troubleshooting 500 Errors:**
 If you get a 500 error on a new machine:
 ```bash